CSC207-2024F-UofT/Lab3/README.md

 By default, the plugin is bundled with configurations used by Sun and Google.
 For this lab, we'll be using our own configuration in `mystyle.xml`.

-Note: If you didn't install the CheckStyle plugin when installing IntelliJ, do so now in the Settings menu.
+Note: If you didn't install the CheckStyle plugin when installing IntelliJ, do so now in the Settings menu. did

 - Configure CheckStyle to use `mystyle.xml`.